-If you’re interested in trying out TPG, the following table shows a selection of published TPG NBN plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our comparison tool above to see plans from a range of other providers.
+If you’re interested in trying out TPG, the following table shows a selection of published TPG NBN plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest.
+Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Upload speed results

 Grabbing the gold for fastest uploads is Exetel, achieving an average of 87.1%.
 This is Exetel’s third quarter in the number-one upload speed spot, although its average percentage has slipped slightly: the telco’s previous result was an impressive 89.4%.
 In second and third place once again are iiNet and TPG, scoring respective averages of 86.4% and 85.8% for this quarter.

 The full results are:

 - Exetel: 87.1%

 - Optus: 83.3%